patrickfrey/mewa/doc/glossary.md

 # Glossary

 ## Name _Mewa_
 The Polish name for seagull.
 It's difficult to find short memorizable names.
-I got stuck to names of birds in the polish language without non-ASCII characters.
+I got stuck to names of birds in the Polish language without non-ASCII characters.

 ## LLVM IR ##
 The intermediate representation of LLVM (https://llvm.org/).
 The LLVM IR has a textual representation that is used as the intermediate format in the examples of _Mewa_.
 The tests also use the programs *lli* (interpreter) and *llc* (compiler) that can take this textual representation of LLVM IR as input and run it (*lli*) or translate it into a binary object file (*llc*).